CRE Lending Technology for Texas Banks: A Market Analysis

 Competitive Pressure from Non-Bank Lenders

 Texas's robust CRE market attracts capital from across the country.
-Private credit funds, debt funds, and non-bank lenders have established significant presence in DFW, Houston, and Austin, competing directly with community banks for CRE transactions.
-These non-bank lenders typically operate with technology-first underwriting processes that deliver faster term sheets and closing timelines.
+Private credit funds, debt funds, and non-bank lenders have established meaningful presence in DFW, Houston, and Austin, competing directly with community banks for CRE transactions.
+These non-bank lenders typically operate with technology-first underwriting processes that deliver faster term sheets and shorter closing timelines.

 The Talent Equation in Texas Banking

-Regulatory Modernization
+Regulatory Posture

 What Texas Banks Should Look for in CRE Lending Technology